Skip to content

 Per-Prompt Provider Switching

 The %model directive (see xprompt directives) can switch both the model and the LLM provider for a single prompt.
-Provider resolution uses two strategies:
+Provider resolution uses configured aliases first, then concrete provider/model syntax and known model metadata.

 Explicit Provider/Model Syntax